 If you make it to Peterborough or even the official end of the Great Ocean Road in Allansford, where do you go next?

 - The coast doesn’t end at the end of the Great Ocean Road and if you keep heading through Warrnambool, you’ll find plenty more beautiful beaches and seaside towns.
 Port Fairy, west of Warrnambool, is a beautiful town where you can spend a few days away from the crowds of Lorne and Apollo Bay.
+Check out my weekend guide to Port Fairy here.

 - If you have plenty of time and are keen to keep road tripping through Victoria, then another option is to head north of the Great Ocean Road to the Grampians.
 From Allansford at the western end of the Great Ocean Road, you’re only 105km or 75 minutes away from Dunkeld, the main town at the southern end of the Grampians National Park.
 Read my guide to the Grampians here.